 150 members of parliament

-On Wednesday 30 June 2015 the standing committee on Foreign Affairs, the standing committee on Defence and the standing committee on Foreign Trade and Development Cooperation had a debate with Mr Bert Koenders, minister of Foreign Affairs, Ms Jeanine Hennis-Plasschaert, minister of Defence, and Ms Lilianne Ploumen, minister for Foreign Trade and Development Cooperation, about the Dutch contribution to the fight against the Islamic State (IS).
+On Wednesday 2 September 2015 the standing committee on the Interior, the standing committee on Defence and the standing committee on Security and Justice had a debate with Mr Ronald Plasterk, minister of the Interior, Mr Ard van der Steur, minister of Security and Justice and Mr Lodewijk Asscher, minister of Social Affairs and Employment, about the security services and counter-terrorism.